buildsec/frsca/docs/content/docs/help/using-cue.md

 FRSCA uses the `cue cmd` support (see `cue cmd --help` and [cue tooling layer](https://blog.patapon.info/cue-tool/) for more details) for selecting and exporting definitions.
-This can be seen in `ssf_tool.cue` which defines commands for exporting things that can be used in conjunction with `kubectl`.
+This can be seen in `frsca_tool.cue` which defines commands for exporting things that can be used in conjunction with `kubectl`.
 An example of its usage can be seen in `examples/buildpacks/buildpacks.sh`.